LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

       If specified the query is not actually performed, but a :type:`dns_response` object representing the query is returned.
    :param boolean -formatQuery:
-      If specified the query is not actually performed, but a string is returned which describes the query that was constructed.
+      If specified the query is not actually performed, but a string describing the query that was constructed is returned.
    :param boolean -bitQuery:
       If specified the query is not actually performed, but a string is returned which shows the low-level bit representation of the query that was constructed.
    :param boolean -showResponse:
-      If specified the response is returned as :type:`dns_response` object which can be inspected using the member methods described in the documentation below.
+      If specified the response is returned as :type:`dns_response` object that can be inspected using the member methods described in the documentation below.
    :param boolean -format:
-      If specified a string is returned which describes the response from the DNS server.
+      If specified a string is returned that describes the response from the DNS server.
    :param boolean -bitFormat:
       If specified a string is returned which shows the low-level bit representation of the response from the DNS server.
    :param -hostname:
-      The name of a specific DNS server to query.
+      Allows you to specify the name of a specific DNS server to query.
 Defaults to the DNS server set up in the OS.
    :param integer -port:
       The port of the DNS server to connect to when doing a DNS lookup.
    :param integer -timeout: